 LEED Platinum Research Campus Chooses WeatherTRAK to Achieve Sustainability Goals

-“We replaced another smart irrigation system with WeatherTRAK to reduce water use and stay on top of water leaks as aggressively as possible, without sacrificing the beauty of the landscape.”— Juan Carlos Esparza
+“We replaced the existing “smart” irrigation system with WeatherTRAK because the old system didn’t have budgeting tools or help us to stay on top of water leaks.
+We want to be as aggresive as possible, without compromising the health and beauty of the landscape.”— Chad Sutton

 Gachina Landscape Management